stuartpittaway/diyBMSv4Code/ATTINYCellModule/readme.md

 ## LEDs
 ### Green LED
-- is on if a package is received
-- blinks twice if the setup process is nearly complete
+- blinks if communication is received
-- keeps on for the next 10 Packages, if the CellModule received a identify package
+- remains lit for the next 10 communication cycles, if the cell module received a identify request

 ### Blue LED
 - blinks twice if the WDT (Watchdog) is triggerd.
-Can be triggert every 8 seconds
+Triggered every 8 seconds if no communication received.
-- blinks twice if the setup process is nearly complete
-- blinks twice if the module wake up

 ### Red LED
 - is on with bypass mode